Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

-\boldparagraph{Constructive Incident Handling} One interesting consequence of secret leakage was the firing of a full team or the complete termination of client contracts as a reaction to a secret leakage, potentially caused by a single person.
-Considering our findings on the resources for secret leakage in general, we assume that this is more of an education and awareness issue, so \emph{systemic consequences} like these are unlikely to prevent further leakage, especially considering that these members/clients are usually replaced with new, potentially less experienced stakeholders.
-Furthermore, it is problematical when developers not report secret leakage to team members or leaders, \eg{} \blockquote[I5]{I didn't ask anyone, I knew what to do, I just responded directly.}.
-This participant applied insufficient remediation approaches and others could still misuse the leaked secrets.
-We propose to instead use intelligent \emph{access management}, support through security teams, and education of team members and clients to prevent issues like these in the future.
+\boldparagraph{Constructive Incident Handling} One interesting consequence of secret leakage was the firing of a full team or the complete termination of client contracts as a reaction to a secret leakage, potentially caused only by a single person.
+Considering our findings on the resources for secret leakage in general, we assume that this is mainly a problem with education and awareness, so \emph{systemic consequences} like these are unlikely to prevent further leakage, especially considering that team members or clients are usually replaced with new, potentially less experienced stakeholders.
+Furthermore, it may discourage developers from reporting secret leakage to other team members or leaders, \eg{} \blockquote[I5]{I didn't ask anyone, I knew what to do, I just responded directly.}.
+This can be highly problematic considering that the same participant applied insufficient remediation approaches and others could still misuse the leaked secrets.
+We propose to instead use restrictive \emph{access management}, support through security teams, and education of team members and clients to prevent issues in companies~\cite{Huaman:2021:cybercrime}.

 \boldparagraph{Developer Awareness} Developers must be more aware of the risk and consequences of code secret leakage.
-After studying the experiences, challenges, and needs that developers had with prevention approaches, the human factor seems to be the most relevant regarding code secret leakage prevention, \eg{} \blockquote[I2]{Even with all the technology that we can employ to prevent secret codes leakage, the biggest contributor to secret code leakage is the human factor, or negligence.}.
-Companies have to onboard new developers when entering the team to reduce the risk of secret leakage by training them or by policies (\cf{}~Section~\ref{sec:results-problems}).
+After studying the experiences, challenges, and needs that developers had with prevention approaches, the human factor seems to be the most relevant regarding code secret leakage prevention, \eg{} \blockquote[I2]{Even with all the technology \textelp{} to prevent secret leakage, the biggest contributor to secret leakage is the human factor, or negligence.}.
+Companies need to properly onboard new developers to reduce the risk of secret leakage by training them or by policies (\cf{}~Section~\ref{sec:study-results-interviews-prevention-challanges}).
 They also need to be trained and should be supported in developing and understanding threat models~\cite{Shostack}.
+Typically, companies can also strengthen their cybersecurity advocates, as recommended by Haney et al.~\cite{219408}.